Kombucha and cannabis pair up for the healthy set

 More adventurous home-brewers can use their marijuana tincture to create infused cannabis sugar, and then use that in a kombucha recipe.

-Flavor is added during second fermentation.
+Flavor is added during the second fermentation.
 Grim and Hebby suggest using a juicer to add fruit flavors and a mortar and pestle to grind up spices like coriander and clove.
 Add juice and spices to the brew and let it continue to carbonate and ferment for three to seven more days.
 The longer it ferments, the fizzier it gets.

 Hebby also suggests keeping a cup of unflavored starter culture to jump-start the next batch.